cmartell5/myopia-predictions-ml/README.md

-# unsupervised-machine-learning-challenge
+# Myopia Predictions using Unsupervised Machine Learning

 ## Background
-You are on the data science team of a medical research company that’s interested in finding better ways to predict myopia, or nearsightedness.
-Your team has tried—and failed—to improve their classification model when training on the whole dataset.
+I am on the data science team of a medical research company that’s interested in finding better ways to predict myopia, or nearsightedness.
+My team has tried—and failed—to improve their classification model when training on the whole dataset.
 However, they believe that there might be distinct groups of patients that would be better to analyze separately.
-So, your supervisor has asked you to explore this possibility by using unsupervised learning.
+So, my supervisor has asked you to explore this possibility by using unsupervised learning.

-You have been provided with raw data, so you’ll first need to process it to fit the machine learning models.
-You will use several clustering algorithms to explore whether the patients can be placed into distinct groups.
-Then, you’ll create a visualization to share your findings with your team and other key stakeholders.
+I have been provided with raw data, so I will first need to process it to fit the machine learning models.
+I will use several clustering algorithms to explore whether the patients can be placed into distinct groups.
+Then, I will create a visualization to share my findings with my team and other key stakeholders.

+## Project Steps

 ## Part 1: Prepare the Data
     - Read the csv file into a Pandas DataFrame